mramshaw/Elastic/README.md

 Elasticsearch is very similiar to [Apache Solr](http://lucene.apache.org/solr/).
 Both ElasticSearch and Solr are built on top of Lucene, and seem to offer roughly similiar features.
-It's worth remembering that ElasticSearch, while open-source, is backed by a commercial (as in for-profit) company.
+It's worth remembering that ElasticSearch, while open-source, is backed by a commercial (for-profit) company.

 Amazon offers both as services: Elasticsearch is marketed as [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/)